joemoceri/hl7tools-dotnet/src/ExpressionEvaluatorForDotNet/articles/OperatorLocation.md

 [Link to the file](/api/ExpressionEvaluatorForDotNet.OperatorLocation.html)

-A class used internally inside the Evaluator for keeping track of which inner expression to evaluate next.
-Two properties are exposed
+A class used internally inside the [Evaluator](/api/ExpressionEvaluatorForDotNet.Evaluator.html#ExpressionEvaluatorForDotNet_Evaluator) for keeping track of which inner expression to evaluate next.

+Properties

-- Value: The Value at the Index
+- [Value](/api/ExpressionEvaluatorForDotNet.OperatorLocation.html#ExpressionEvaluatorForDotNet_OperatorLocation_Value): The value at the index.
-- Index: The index of the Operator.
-If null, there are no more expressions to evaluate
+- [Index](/api/ExpressionEvaluatorForDotNet.OperatorLocation.html#ExpressionEvaluatorForDotNet_OperatorLocation_Index): The index of the operator.
+If null, there are no more expressions to evaluate.